KiandaBPM/docs/content/docs/platform/rules/data/update-item.md

 6. **Data source filter** - works on condition bases where by you can filter the specific item that you want to update within your data source.
 The condition uses a field from within your form and therefore it is good practice to create a field and connect it to your data source to have the ability of selecting an item that you want to update.
 To learn more about conditions go to [Conditions](/docs/platform/rules/general/add-conditions/).

 7. **Input mapping** - used to update an item inside of the data source that you selected.
+Within this section the following fields are visible:

    - **Form field or text** - you can select a field within your form or type in text manually to represent the value you want to your updated item to contain.
    - **Data source field** -  select a field in your data source to hold the new value.